heptarch/heptarch.github.io/about.md

 <br>

 Let the beauty we love be what we do.<br>
-There are hundreds of ways to kneel and kiss the ground.
+There are hundreds of ways to kneel and kiss the ground.<br>
 </center>
 </div>